HsiangHung/Machine_Learning_Note/Feature_Engineering/README.md

    The features A and B have high correlation coefficient meaning that the features are redundant which may lead to overfitting or mutlicollinearity.
 Though boosted trees algorithms are immune to multicollinearity by nature, the multicollinearity issue can mislead interpretation on feature importance when using linear model.

    We can simply set `threshold value > 0.8` as threshold value but in reality it should depend on dataset.
+Depending on variable types (numeric and categorical), there are several ways to calculate correlation:

+   #### C1.
+Pearson correlation matrix

+   #### C2.
+Spearman correlation matrix

    In bagging, we build many **independent** predictors/models/learners and combine them using some model averaging techniques. (e.g. weighted average, majority vote or normal average) We random **sub-sample/bootstrap** data for each model, so each observation is chosen with **replacement** to be used as input for each of the model.
 Then we take these uncorrelated learners to make a final model, by the principle of `wisdom of the crowds`.
 It reduces error by reducing **variance**.
 So when you use `bagging`, you’re incentivized to use `high-variance and low-bias estimators` (e.g. deep decision trees).
 Example of bagging ensemble is **Random Forest models** (RF).